Why everything you've heard about salt might be wrong

 New insights take time to filter down into mainstream recommendations (the data says as long as 17 years!).

+Consider this historical perspective: before fridges and freezers became commonplace, people consumed a lot more salt through eating cured and fermented foods, yet the epidemic of chronic disease, including high blood pressure is a recent phenomenon.
 More recent research suggests that sugar might play a more significant role than salt when it comes to negative health effects.

-Salt is hugely important for the body's most basic functions, as it regulates what goes in; and out every single cell.
+Salt is hugely important for the body's most basic functions, as it regulates what goes in and out every single cell.

 .